dreamfactorysoftware/df-docker/README.md

 # Notes
 - You may have to use `sudo` for Docker commands depending on your setup.
+- By default, the container only sends apache error logs to STDOUT.
+If you also want to have dreamfactory.log, e.g. for forwarding via docker logging driver you can set environment variable `LOG_TO_STDOUT=true`

 # Configuration method 4 (build your own for IBM Bluemix)